 “The CMBS market has seen a tremendous resurgence in the past few months,” said Scott Singer, a principal at the Singer & Bassuk Organization LLC, a real-estate firm that represents property owners and developers arranging financing.
 “Late night e-mails and weekend conversations with CMBS lenders have become the norm again.
 A switch was turned back on and it’s driven by demand in the bond buying marketplace.”

-UBS teamed with Barclays Plc to win a $1.6 billion lending assignment to General Growth Properties Inc. (GGP) last month, beating out Wall Street rivals including Deutsche Bank AG, Morgan Stanley, JPMorgan Chase & Co. and Wells Fargo & Co.
+UBS teamed with Barclays Plc to win a $1.6 billion lending assignment to General Growth Properties Inc. (GGP:US) last month, beating out Wall Street rivals including Deutsche Bank AG, Morgan Stanley, JPMorgan Chase & Co. and Wells Fargo & Co.
 The group at UBS ranked fourth in underwriting the deals in the first half of 2012, up from fifth in 2011, according to the Commercial Mortgage Alert, an industry newsletter.

 Even as some debt markets experience record issuance, UBS plans to eliminate about 10,000 jobs as Chief Executive Officer Sergio Ermotti, 52, shrinks its investment bank under pressure from Swiss regulators to boost capital.
 The lender is retreating from capital-intensive investment-banking businesses such as fixed-income trading to rely more on its wealth management unit, the world’s second largest, to boost returns for shareholders.